Concordium/concordium.github.io/source/shared/smart-contracts/guides/setup-contract.rst

 It is a library for Rust containing procedural macros and functions for writing small and efficient smart contracts.

-The library is added by opening ``Cargo.toml`` and adding the line ``concordium-std = "*"`` (preferably, replace the `*` with the latest version of `concordium-std`_) in the ``[dependencies]`` section::
+To add the library, open ``Cargo.toml`` and add the line ``concordium-std = "*"`` (preferably, replace the `*` with the latest version of `concordium-std`_) in the ``[dependencies]`` section::

    [dependencies]
-   concordium-std = "0.4"
+   concordium-std = "3.0"

-The crate documentation can be found on docs.rs_.
+The crate documentation is on docs.rs_.

 .. note::